 Moreover the Bank calculates the amount of additional collateral requirement resulting from signed agreements with the counterparties that the Bank would have to deliver in case of potential rating downgrade.
-As of 31 December 2015 the maximum amount was PLN 1.84 million.
+As of 31 December 2016 Bank would not have to post additional collateral due to the positive valuation of the transactions.

-In 2015 Bank's liquidity remained at a safe level which was reflected in surplus of liquid assets over short-term liabilities according to ANL Stress terms and supervisory liquidity measures.
+In 2016 Bank's liquidity remained at a safe level which was reflected in surplus of liquid assets over short-term liabilities according to ANL in various scenarios and supervisory liquidity measures.

-ANL Stress gap mismatch in terms up to 1 month and up to 1 year within 2015 and supervisory liquidity measures M1, M2 and LCR are presented in the following table:
+ANL gaps mismatch in terms up to 1 month and up to 1 year within 2016 and supervisory liquidity measures M1, M2 and LCR are presented in the following table: